Watch the premiere of “The Guide” and read on for an exclusive interview with Nat Hab Expedition Leader Colby Brokvist!

 Brief: You are a Lindblad Expeditions-National Geographic Certified Photography Instructor.
 How would you say that the medium of photography inspires people to want to conserve wildlife?

 Brokvist: There are two ways that photography can help inspire conservation.
-One is in the moment.
-When you’re not just snapping hundreds of photos, but you’re composing a few images in a thoughtful and purposeful way.
+One is in the moment, when you’re not just snapping hundreds of photos, but instead you’re composing a few images in a thoughtful and purposeful way.
 By doing this, you’re paying attention to what’s happening around you and developing situational awareness.
 You’re looking at some of the smallest details and thinking deeply about all the relationships in that environment.

 The second component is to tell a story with those images.
 When they go back home to show their friends and family, or when they post it on Instagram, there’s something compelling enough about that image that evokes questions and develops curiosity among the audience.
 And that’s, of course, the power of art.
 Communicating an issue through artful storytelling is really important.

-Brief: What would you say is your best tip for capturing wolves on camera?
+Brief: Coming full circle, what would you say is your best tip for capturing wolves on camera?

 Brief: For those interested in embarking on an adventure with you, which Nat Hab trips do you guide?